China Hands

 Zhongguo tong (中国通 (中國通, Zhōngguó tōng, China expert)), sometimes translated as "old China Hand", refers to a foreigner who shows a familiarity with, or affinity for, Chinese language and culture.

 China Hands in treaty port China

-Before the Opium Wars of 1839–1843, The Old China Trade created a group of British and American merchants who did not know the Chinese language but depended on their Chinese trading partners.
+Before the Opium Wars of 1839–1843, the Old China Trade created a group of British and American merchants who did not know the Chinese language but depended on their Chinese trading partners.
 They nonetheless had a reputation for being experts, and exerted some influence on policy in London.
 Merchants, journalists, and even missionaries established themselves in China, especially in the Treaty Ports created by a series of treaties after the Opium Wars.
 The foreign community in Shanghai was especially lively and organized.
 Those who carried out their careers in these territories were likely to be called "China Hands", or "Old China Hands".
-The United States Army maintained a training station in Tianjin, and its officers, including future General George Marshall, were called "Old China Hands."
+The United States Army maintained a training station in Tianjin, and its officers, including future General George Marshall(famous for the Marshall plan), were called "Old China Hands."
 Other Army officers trained there include David D. Barrett, who headed the Army's wartime Dixie Mission.